codehashira99/fault-simulator/README.md

 - **Fault Plane**: The fracture surface along which movement occurs
 - **Displacement**: The amount of movement along the fault

-### Real-World Applications
-This visualization helps understand:
-- Earthquake mechanics and surface effects
-- Geological surveying and hazard assessment
-- Mining and construction considerations in fault zones
-- Educational concepts in earth sciences

-## 🎯 Project Goals

-This project was developed to:
-- Create an engaging educational tool for geology students
-- Demonstrate modern web-based 3D visualization techniques
-- Provide interactive learning experiences for complex geological concepts
-- Showcase real-time animation and user interaction capabilities

 ## 🔧 Future Enhancements

 Potential improvements for future versions: